Rules & Regulations

 38. An Adjudicator is not permitted to enter into any discussion or correspondence with competitors or others concerning performance or decision prior to, during, or after The Festival.
 Any infraction of this rule could disqualify the performer.

-39. At no time are competitors or others permitted to enter into any discussion or correspondence with the Adjudicator(s).
+39. At no time are competitors, parents or others permitted to enter into any discussion or correspondence with the Adjudicator(s).

 40. Recording of the adjudicator, by any method, is prohibited.